 - American Cockroach

-Houseflies are a common household problem worldwide.
+House flies are a common problem worldwide.
 They are associated with human activity and can be found anywhere where suitable breeding conditions exist, mainly around moist organic matter.
 Environments such as intensive animal housing and refuse tips are often associated with large populations of flies.
-The problem occurs once these fly populations spread to neighboring areas such as; Housing and restaurants Diseases such as; enteritis, parasitic worms, typhoid and cholera are often spread and associated with flies.
+The problem occurs when these fly populations spread to neighbouring areas such as; Housing and restaurants.
+Diseases such as; enteritis, parasitic worms, typhoid, and cholera are often spread and associated with flies.

 Types of flies include:

 - Common House Fly